AI-ML-Classifiers

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to visit the live demo and information website here (which is this page).
+Feel free to visit the live demo and information website here.

 It is a simple website that provides information about the classifiers in this repository.